Almost every IT shop has virtualized at least some of its servers, putting much of the burden of server consolidation on data storage systems.

 Moving beyond Fibre Channel

 A majority of respondents use Fibre Channel SANs (FC SANs) as their primary networked storage platform, and it's still the leading virtual server storage protocol, used by 75% of respondents.
 But iSCSI (used by 36% of those surveyed) is the fastest growing storage choice for virtual servers.
-While most initially considered iSCSI because of its lower cost, they tended to be pleasantly surprised by the
+While most initially considered iSCSI because of its lower cost, they tended to be pleasantly surprised by the functional strengths and performance of current iSCSI offerings from suppliers such as Dell EqualLogic and Hewlett-Packard (HP) Co. (with its LeftHand Networks acquisition).

 NFS is becoming more of a factor on the NAS side: While just 19% deploy it overall, NFS is used by three out of 10 enterprises (i.e., organizations with 10,000 or more employees) and four out of 10 companies with at least 1 PB of total storage capacity.
 Large firms are adopting NFS for two primary reasons: ease of management and its virtual server data protection capabilities.
 We believe enhanced functional support by vendors such as VMware and NetApp is also playing a role.
 In addition, the growing interest in NAS is driving significant innovation from scale-out NAS vendors such as Isilon Systems and HP with its StorageWorks X9000 Network Storage Systems.